I was recently asked this question:

 I first began using "Yours for good fermentables" as a valediction in letters I was writing in the early 1990s, merely as a riff, but with beery poetic license.

-By using the phrase for the name of this blog, I'm implying a responsibility for honest communication from me about beer (and wine, whisky, and other good fermentables) to my readers.
+By using the phrase for the name of this blog, I'm implying a responsibility for honest communication from me to my readers about beer —and wine, whisk9e0y, and other good fermentables.

-This correspondence occurred not on paper, but on social website Facebook.
+This correspondence occurred not on paper, but on the 'social' website, Facebook.